sevimdemir/readingisgood/README.md

 After running project you can visit http://localhost:8080/swagger-ui/index.html for open API specification.
 ## API endpoints

+You can find example usage of all endpoints here (https://github.com/sevimdemir/readingisgood/blob/main/Reading_is_good.postman_collection)

 ### User Controller

 #### Login to the system